-It’s a well-known fact that noises carry a lot further underwater than in the air, but recently marine biologists noticed that underwater noises might disturb whales even if they are 120 miles away.
+It’s a well-known fact that noises carry a lot further underwater than in the air, but recently marine biologists noticed that underwater noises might disturb whales even if they are 120 miles (190 kilometers) away.

 The pulsing sounds made by the technology that’s used to monitor fish stocks have been affecting how whales communicate, even at great distances.
 Marine biologists noticed that humpback whales sang less in the fall of 2006 when a low-frequency signal showed up in their recordings.
 This recording was traced to some acoustic sensing equipment that was used in part of a scientific study off the coast of Maine, which was 120 miles away from where the marine biologists were monitoring whale songs.